AFME Releases 2025 Q1 ESG Financial Markets Report

-Climate Bonds Initiative (CBI) releases its 2025 Sustainable Bond Market Outlook
+Climate Bonds Initiative (CBI) releases 2024 Global Sustainable Bond Market Report

 Since United Nations Global Compact put forward the concept of Environmental, Social and Governance, the financial industry has always been an important driver of the development of ESG, and various types of ESG products have emerged in an endless stream.
 These products serve as a bridge between investors and companies, helping funds to be efficiently allocated to long-term assets.